fabian-dz/dzRaty/README.md

 dzRaty
 ======

-DzRaty is an extension for Yii framework.
+dzRaty is an [extension for Yii framework](http://www.yiiframework.com/extension/dzraty/).
 It is a wrapper for [jQuery Raty](http://wbotelhos.com/raty), a plugin developed by [Washington Botelho](http://wbotelhos.com/) that generates a customizable star rating.

 To get started, check [http://yii.dezero.es/rating](http://yii.dezero.es/rating)